Computer Science (CS)

 CS 337 - Operations Research (4 Credit Hours)

 This course involves mathematical modeling of real-world problems and the development of approaches to find optimal (or nearly optimal) solutions to these problems.
-Topics include: Modeling, Linear Programming and the Simplex Method, the Karush-Kuhn Tucker conditions for optimality, Duality, Network Optimization, and Nonlinear Programming.
-The Department strongly recommends that students enrolling in this course have earned a grade of C or higher in Data Structures (CS 271).
-This course is classified as an applied elective.
+Topics may include: modeling, linear programming and the simplex method, the Karush-Kuhn Tucker conditions for optimality, duality, network optimization, and nonlinear programming.

 Crosslisting: MATH 415.